 Gemma and her husband run a 4000 hectare mixed cropping and sheep property near Munglinup, in WA’s south-east.
 Gemma is a Grains Research and Development Corporation Western Panel member.
 Gemma’s background is managing the farming systems groups, Mallee Sustainable Farming and the South East Premium Wheat Growers Association, to deliver development and extension activities.
 During her leadership of Mallee Sustainable Farming, Gemma accepted the National Landcare “People’s Choice” Award for the group’s work in sustainable agriculture.
 She is a sitting Board member of Esperance Organised Primary Producers and Southern Biosecurity Group.
 Gemma has a Bachelor of Agribusiness (Hons) from Curtin University, is a WA Rural Women’s Award Alumni member, a graduate of the Northern Mallee Leaders Program (Victoria) and a participant in the Australian Institute of Company Directors Course.

-Tamara brings experience and skills in business analysis, finance and economics to PinG.
+Tamara brings experience and skills in business analysis, finance and economics to Rural Edge.
 She started her career in institutional banking in London and Perth, moved into equity research for a major Stockbroking firm and most recently held a Senior Economist role in Agriculture in Government.
 Tamara has undertaken extensive analysis on companies’ financials, business strategy, supply chains and markets across a variety of industries including the grains and sheep industries.
 Tamara lives on a mixed grains and sheep farm in Narrogin, WA.

 Danielle commenced her career with the Reserve Bank of Australia after studying Economics.
 She has over 20 years experience in Australia and overseas working with recruitment, human resources and technology consultancies.